MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/web-content-filtering.md

 - Windows 10 Enterprise E5 license
 - Access to Microsoft Defender Security Center portal
 - Machines running Windows 10 Anniversary Update (version 1607) or later with the latest MoCAMP update (for Network Protection on Internet Explorer, Edge, Chrome, or Firefox)
 - Machines running Windows 10 May 2019 Update (version 1903) or later (for a better user experience from SmartScreen on Edge).
-Note that if SmartScreen is not turned on, Network Protection will take over the blocking.
+Note that if SmartScreen is not turned on, Network Protection will take over the blocking
-- A valid license with a partner data provider.
+- A valid license with a partner data provider

 ## Data handling